LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 <hr />

-# Migrating from an online database
+# Migrating from an online database in MongoDB

 The only challenge with migrating from an online database is not able to pause the updates during migration.
 So here is the overview of the steps,